 ELECTRONICS PACKING LIST

-Technology has changed the way we travel so here are a few gadgets to help fuel your addiction to technology.
+Technology has changed how we travel so here are a few gadgets to help fuel your addiction to technology.

 OUTLET PLUG ADAPTERS